 Even as the serial killer thriller/murder mystery it sets out to be, The Raven disappoints.
 James McTeigue, the former Wachowski Brothers assistant director, who made an impressive directorial debut with V for Vendetta (2006) and then went onto the stylishly fired up Ninja Assassin (2009), seems off form.
 He delivers various cliches poses with figures in cloaks striding through the mist, down dank cobbled streets and so on, but little that keeps you gripped or draws you inside a darkness in the same way that a work like Se7en (1995) did.
 The plot seems construed as a take on Dario Argento’s far more entertaining Tenebrae (1982) – a writer is drawn into dealing with a serial killer who stages murders using scenarios from his stories – with the added novelty of casting Edgar Allan Poe as the central character.
 (You cannot help but think how much of a field day that Dario Argento would have had with the plot here).
 The trail of the mystery seems singularly uninvolving, lacks any dashes of brilliant deduction or startling surprises and reversals, little even in the way of gory despatches.
 The revelation of the killer’s identity seems an indifferent piece of plotting that one shrugs their shoulders at – and even then, the film fails to offer any motivation for the killer’s obsessive connection to Poe and reasons for reconstructing his death scenes (which would also seem to require resources and a pay grade well beyond what someone in their position would be earning in the day).

-James McTeigue next went onto direct the non-genre action film Survivor (2015) and the home invasion film Breaking In (2018), while he also acts as producer on The Matrix Resurrections (2021).
+James McTeigue next went onto direct the non-genre action film Survivor (2015) ) and the home invasion film Breaking In (2018), while he also acts as producer on The Matrix Resurrections (2021).